Particular/docs.particular.net/samples/logging/prometheus-grafana/sample.md

 snippet: prometheus-name-mapping

 The registered observers convert `NServiceBus.Metric` *Signals* to Prometheus *Counters* and `NServiceBus.Metric` *Durations* to Prometheus *Summaries*.
-Additionally, labels are added that identify the endpoint, the endpoint queue and more within Prometheus.
-With these labels, it is possible to filter and group metric values.
+Additionally, labels are added to identify the endpoint, the endpoint queue and more within Prometheus.
+These labels, allow to filter and group metric values.

 snippet: prometheus-register-probe

-WARNING: Labels should be chosen thoughtfully since each unique combination of key-value label pairs represents a new time series which can dramatically increase the amount of data stored.
+WARNING: Labels should be chosen thoughtfully since each unique combination of key-value label pairs, represents a new time series which can dramatically increase the amount of data stored.
 The labels used here are for demonstration purpose only.

 During the registration the following steps are required: